mbustama/NuOscProbExact/README.md

    cd /home/MyProjects/NuOscProbExact
    python run_testsuite.py
    ```
+   Doing this will do three things:
+   * Run all the example files contained in the directory `test/` (and also shown below in this README);
-   Doing this will generate plots of the two-neutrino and three-neutrino probabilities *vs.* distance and *vs.* energy, for different oscillation scenarios.
-It will also generate the plot of two-neutrino and three-neutrino probabilities *vs.* energy that are included in the paper.
+   * Generate plots of the two-neutrino and three-neutrino probabilities *vs.* distance and *vs.* energy, for different oscillation scenarios; and
+   * Generate the plots of two-neutrino and three-neutrino probabilities *vs.* energy that are included in the paper.

    The plots are stored in the `NuOscProbExact/fig` directory.
 The code `run_testsuite.py` calls routines defined in `oscprob2nu_plot.py`, `oscprob3nu_plot.py`, `oscprob2nu_plotpaper.py`, and `oscprob3nu_plotpaper.py`, located in the `NuOscProbExact/test/` directory.
 Inspecting these files may help you in coding your own project.

 ## Usage and examples